Relintai/broken_seals/README.md

 editor plugin is done, as it definitely needs some work.
 This might require some api changes, other than this I don't expect big changes anymore.

-I only have a minimum amount of content, only enought to figure out things like look, colors, style, and technical stuff etc.
+I only have a minimum amount of content, only enugh to figure out things like look, colors, style, and technical stuff etc.
 I'll start working on it properly after the content creation tools are done. \
 Hopefully it won't take long to have something that's actually playable.